 The Pumpkinseed is a Panfish species closely related to the Redear Sunfish.
 Its brilliant coloration alone makes it a favorite of many fishermen, but it also yields tasty fillets that rival Bluegills.

-What sets the Pumpkinseed fish apart from the Bluegill, which is a similar size, is its ability to eat snails, the intermediate hosts of several fish parasites.
-Redear Sunfish have traditionally been stocked for this purpose, but the Wisconsin DNR does not allow Redear stockings, and severe winters in the upper Midwest may kill them.
+What sets the Pumpkinseed fish apart from the Bluegill, is its ability to eat snails, which are the intermediate hosts of several fish parasites.
+Redear Sunfish have traditionally been stocked for this purpose, but they may not survive the severe winters in the upper Midwest, so this makes Pumpkinseed a good alternative.
 They may take pellets if natural food is short, but the natural food will always be their preference.

-Pumpkinseeds are native to all of Wisconsin and most of Illinois, making them a terrific choice for snail control.
+Pumpkinseed are native to all of Wisconsin and most of Illinois, making them a terrific choice for snail control.
 Bear in mind, however, that Bluegill must also be present to focus the Pumpkinseed’s foraging habits predominantly onto the snails.
-Therefore, when stocking a new pond, we recommend about 100 Pumpkinseeds and 200 Bluegill per surface acre.
-When stocking a pond already established with Bluegill, we recommend 100-500 Pumpkinseeds, though the amount depends on many factors.
+Therefore, when stocking a new pond, we recommend about 100 Pumpkinseed and 200 Bluegill per surface acre.
+However, when stocking a pond already established with Bass and Bluegill, you may need more than 100 Pumpkinseed per surface acre.
 Contact Keystone Hatcheries for advice.

 FOR A PRICE LIST, plus ordering and availability info, WI & IL Customers can email us at email@example.com.
 Sorry, but we do not sell fish outside of WI or IL at this time.